-It’s been eight weeks since I made the commitment to complete one hands-on activity with my son every week.
+It’s been two years since I made the commitment to complete one hands-on activity with my son every week.

-I share them with you here, every Friday, in the hopes that it might take some of the workload and guesswork out of your busy days.
+I used to share them with you here, every Friday, in the hopes that it might take some of the workload and guesswork out of your busy days.

-How do you come up with the ideas for a new activity every week?
+How do you come up with the ideas for a new hands-on activity every week?

 How do you find the time?

 I thought these questions deserved some answers.
-In fact, I am 100% sure I have asked them of other moms in the past, and even asked them of myself, prior to taking on this year’s 52 Weeks of Activities Challenge.
+In fact, I am 100% sure I have asked them of other moms in the past, and even asked them of myself, prior to taking on my self imposed 52 Weeks of Activities Challenge.

 It makes sense to me.
 If you have a child who thrives with hands-on learning, it can becoming overwhelming very, very quickly.
 There is no box curriculum, ready to go with a subject-by-subject activities for the year.
 My weekly activities may help, but they will not be anywhere near enough to meet the learning needs of a child who craves experiential, activity based learning.

-How Do You Come Up With Ideas For New Activities?
+How Do You Come Up With Ideas For New Homeschool Activities?

 The first place I start when coming up with any new learning is what my son is currently studying and interested in.
 When he was excited about space, we did a solar system map.
 When he was crazy about Latin American deadly creatures, we created our own antique map of Latin America.
 It narrows the field considerably and allows me to focus my search for an interesting activity.